Living With Epilepsy

 Epilepsy in the World

 Epilepsy is a prevalent and common neurological condition that affects 65 million people worldwide, with over 2 million people living in the United States with epilepsy.
-While even 1 in 3 people live with uncontrollable seizures because no available treatment for them.
-With 150,000 new cases being added each year.
+While even 1 in 3 people live with uncontrollable seizures because no available treatment works for them, many others are able to manage their condition with medication or other therapies.
+With 150,000 new cases being added each year, epilepsy continues to impact individuals of all ages and backgrounds.
+Increased awareness, early diagnosis, and access to proper care are essential.
+Ongoing research is helping to improve treatments, offering hope for better seizure control and quality of life.

 Self-Monitor